FrancesCoronel/personal-website-v3/site/content/adventures/2015-07-25-fullstack-academy-week-6-review-week.md

 > Saturday

 * This Saturday, I'll be attending the [Sally Conference](//www.meetup.com/WomenWhoCodeNYC/events/223064683/).
-The tickets are **300 DOLLARS**, but Shanna G., who is part of the hiring team here at Fullstack, had some free tickets to give out - so to you, Shanna, I say…
+The tickets are **300 DOLLARS**, but Shanna G., who is part of the hiring team here at Fullstack, had some free tickets to give out - so to you, Shanna, I say...

 ![Thank you.](//media.giphy.com/media/3oEduJnper1UdNqreg/giphy.gif)